Garmin will be introducing a new series of eTrex in August 2011. (Etrex 30 and eTrex 20 arrived in October with the eTrex 10 coming later).

 The otherr is labels for the buttons which the original etrex do not have, albeit rather small test, still better than nothing.

-Image and text courtesy of GPS City Canada
+Image and text coutesy of GPS City Canada